wso2/docs-ei/en/micro-integrator/docs/references/connectors/google-spreadsheet-connector/get-credentials-for-google-spreadsheet.md

+# Setting up the Google Sheets API

+To use the Google Sheets API, you must have created a Gmail account.
+The Sheets API uses OAuth2 authentication with Tokens.
+You need to go through the following steps to obtain the necessary tokens unless you already have them.

-# Get Credentials for Google Spreadsheet
+## Get Credentials for Google Sheets

 To obtain the Access Token, Client Id, Client Secret and Refresh Token, we need to follow the below steps.